How generosity can be part of your financial plan

 This article is general in nature and has not been tailored to individual circumstances.
 Before acting on this information, you should assess your own circumstances or seek personal advice from a licensed financial adviser.
 This article is current as at the date of issue but may be subject to change or be superseded by future publications.
 While it is believed that the information is accurate and reliable, the accuracy of that information is not guaranteed in any way.
 Past performance is not a reliable indicator of future performance, and it should not be relied on for any investment decision.
 Whilst care has been taken in preparing the content, no liability is accepted by the Licensee nor any of its agents, employees or related bodies corporate for any errors or omissions in this publication, and/or losses or liabilities arising from any reliance on this information.

 Certe is part of the AZNGA Group.
 General Advice Warning: The information provided on this webpage is intended to provide general information only and the information has been prepared without taking into account any particular person’s objectives, financial situation or needs.
 Before acting on such information, you should consider the appropriateness of the information having regard to your personal objectives, financial situation or needs.
-Certe Wealth Protection Pty Ltd (ABN: 31 150 270 278) and Genesis Financial Partners (ABN: 24 095 795 878) are Corporate Authorised Representatives of Fortnum Private Wealth Ltd ABN 54 139 889 535 AFSL 357306.
+Certe Wealth Protection Pty Ltd (ABN: 31 150 270 278) is a Corporate Authorised Representative of Fortnum Private Wealth Ltd ABN 54 139 889 535 AFSL 357306.

 Contact Number